 ‘Whoever stays up and prays on Laylat al-Qadr out of faith and in the hope of reward, his previous sins will be forgiven.’(Bukhari and Muslim)

 ‘Whoever prays at night in Ramadan out of faith and the hope of reward, all his previous sins will be forgiven.’
 (Bukhari and Muslim)

 These three ahadith are specific to Ramadan and these are the three actions we should be aiming to perfect and excel in.
 Although there is of course greater reward for all good actions in Ramadan e.g. charity, kindness, generosity, Umrah and excellent manners and relationships are all rewarded more, so we should do as much good as possible to gain more reward from the Most Generous.
-When we work on the true aim of Ramadan and reach the end of the month we can wholeheartedly celebrate Eid after working hard.
-We should thank Allah on ‘Eid for his blessing of the ability to understand and work towards seeking forgiveness.
+When we work hard on the true aim of Ramadan and reach the end of the month we can wholeheartedly celebrate.
+We should thank Allah on ‘Eid for His blessing of the ability to understand and work towards seeking forgiveness.

 2. TRUST AND PATIENCE

 Life is not plain sailing?
 Maybe it was not mean to be?!
 Trusting Allah in less than ideal situations, whilst being happy for what is decreed for us, can be the crux of complete submission that many lack.
 This is when patience upon Allah’s decree can help us rise: